Othello station: History

 A modern light rail system was proposed by the newly formed Central Puget Sound Regional Transit Authority (RTA) in 1995, including a line running through the Rainier Valley with a stop at South Othello Street.
 After the $6.7 billion proposal was rejected by voters in March 1995, the RTA considered building a shorter elevated line on Rainier Avenue, including an option beginning at Columbia City, to the north of Othello, and ending in the University District.
 In November 1996, a condensed $3.9 billion regional transit plan was approved by voters, including a light rail line between Seattle and Sea-Tac Airport running through the Rainier Valley, with an at-grade station on Martin Luther King Jr. Way South at South Othello Street.

 Concerns from Rainier Valley residents over blocked intersections, property acquisition, and equity led the RTA (later re-branded as Sound Transit) to study a $400 million tunnel through the Rainier Valley.
 In November 1999, the Sound Transit Board reaffirmed its selection of an at-grade alignment on Martin Luther King Jr. Way South, with a station at South Othello Street.

 Sound Transit awarded a $128 million contract to the joint venture of Robinson Construction and Herzog Contracting (forming RCI-Herzog) in February 2004 for construction of the Rainier Valley segment of Central Link (now 1 Line).
 A groundbreaking ceremony for the Rainier Valley segment was held by Sound Transit at the future site of Othello station on June 8, 2004.
 Construction of the station began shortly thereafter and continued until late 2008.
 Light rail test trains began running through the Rainier Valley in August 2008, with service expected to start in July 2009.
 The station was opened on July 18, 2009, on the first day of Central Link service from Downtown Seattle to Tukwila International Boulevard station.

+From August 21 to September 16, 2023, areas of Othello station were closed to replace broken and cracked tactile pavers on the platform edge.
+The project also required 1 Line trains to single-track through the Rainier Valley and reduced frequency to 15 and 30 minutes.